handlecommerce/liquex/README.md

 "Hello World!"
 ```

-## Caching
+## Partials caching

-Liquex has a built in cache used specifically for the render tag currently.
-When
+Liquex has a built in cache used for the render tag.
+When loading a
-loading a partial/sub-template using the render tag, it will try pulling from
+partial/sub-template using the render tag, it will try pulling from
 the cache associated with the context.

 By default, caching is disabled, but you may use the built in ETS based cache by